HalfonLab/SCRMshaw_HD/README.txt

             ---------------

 SCRMshaw is a genome-wide CRM prediction program (SCRMshaw.tar.gz), described and used in the following papers: Majid Kazemian et al 2011 and Miriam R. Kantorovitz and Majid Kazemian et al 2009.
 For details about the methods and procedures of this program please see the METHOD part of these two papers.
 The SCRMshaw program learns parameters from a list of CRMs that regulates the same spatial/temporal gene expression pattern, and predicts CRMs with similar functionality genome-wide.
 This verson of SCRMshaw program is designed for predicting CRMs in the genome sequence of model/non-model species given the known CRMs provided by users.
 Users can also choose three different scoring schemes as described in the papers to predict CRMs: IMM, PAC and HexMCD.

+For a detailed protocol see Kazemian and Halfon (2019).
+Methods Mol.
+Biol.
+1858:117-139.
+For details on the "HD" variant protocol see Asma and Halfon (2019).
+BMC Bioinformatics 20:174.

             2. INSTALLATION
             ---------------